dogweather/forkful/content/en/php/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-An interactive shell, or REPL (Read-Eval-Print Loop), lets you write and run PHP code on-the-fly.
-It's ideal for experimentation, debugging, or learning, as you can test snippets without the overhead of creating a full script.

 ## How to:
 Launch the PHP REPL by running `php -a` in your terminal.
 Here's a taste of how it works: